62. Additional DoD Review Requirements

 Requirements for Administrative Review by DoD Component

 The HRPO must concur with all RIO or IRB determinations of "not human subject research" before project activities may be initiated.

-If the University determines an activity is non-exempt research involving human subjects, the HRPO must administratively review and approve the research before the activities that involve human subjects can begin.
+If the University determines an activity is non-exempt research involving human participants, the HRPO must administratively review and approve the research before the activities that involve human participants can begin.
 The purpose of this approval is to confirm the research is compliant with DoD regulations and directives; and laws and requirements, and cultural sensitivities of a foreign country, as applicable.

 The HRPO must administratively review and approve surveys developed for administration to DoD personnel, after IRB review and approval.

 The following conditions require administrative review and approval by the DoD component: